 Things to do in Japan in May

 Spring is well established in May, calling Japanese people to walk around and go outside.
-It is the time for school days out at touristy and historical places throughout the country.
-It will unsurprising to end up in the middle of a group of pupils, easily recognizable by their uniforms.
-As in, the festival calendar is filled in as we get closer to summertime.
+It is the time for school days out at touristic and historical places throughout the country.
+It is not unusual to end up in the middle of a group of pupils, easily recognizable by their uniforms.
+As summer draws near, the festival calendar starts to fill up.

-May displays lower tourist attendance from foreigners, who go home at the end of April, once the cherry tree blossoming is over in the main areas.
+In May foreign tourists attendance is lower, as they went back home at the end of April, once the cherry tree blossoming is over in the main areas.
 It is now time for Japanese people to take a national break at the beginning of the month: local and rural tourism is at its peak.
 Urban areas are empty, in favor of the travelers who stayed longer and can wander around in a quieter atmosphere.

 Theme parks 🎡 and big botanical gardens see their entrance statistics increase on the weekends.